-Status of NEPS in Asia-Pacific - Presentation of Survey Results first step.
+Mr. DIWAKAR explained that understanding the status of the NEPS in various countries is the first step.
 The purpose of the survey was to promote NEPS in the region and encourage countries to take steps towards creating national policies and systems.
 The study methodology assessed the four dimensions of evaluation systems which are enabling environment, institutional capacity, individual capacity, and evaluation and SDG implementation.
 The results provide initial action points for Voluntary Organizations for Professional Evaluation (VOPEs) to follow up with their national governments.